 With this quilt I filmed the finishing process for you guys, so if you want to see this one on film then check out the Youtube video (linked below).

 Quilt 6 – Rainbow 3/4″ Quilt

-My latest quilt is another planned one.
+The quilt I am currently working on has also been planned.
 Over the years I have collected lots of solid colour cotton fabrics and I had an urge to make a rainbow hexie quilt with these lovely colours.

 I also wanted to use the small 3/4″ hexagons again, after enjoying the process so much with Rachel’s quilt.
 I have a feeling that this one will be another large one.
 At the moment I’m so early into the process I’m not really thinking about size yet, I’m just enjoying making those hexes!

 I hope I have tempted you to start to hand sew quilts!
 If you are itching to start, don’t worry, I can help!

 I filmed a tutorial some years ago showing you how to start hand sewing EPP quilts.
 I get a real thrill when people send me pictures of their first EPP hexies and flowers, so make sure to share your first makes with me.

 Once you have finished your patchwork quilt top (however long it takes!) you will need to complete the whole thing by backing and quilting it.
 I recently filmed a tutorial showing you how to do this, so there is no excuse to finish off your quilt!

 I would really love to see any of your hand sewn quilts so please send me some pictures!